My World@Mail.Ru

 My World is the third most popular Russian social networking site, after VK.com and Odnoklassniki.
-All three networks belong to Mail.ru Group.
+All three networks belong to VK Group.

 History

 Beta testing of My World began in May, 2007.
 Initially the site was intended for creating one interface for other Mail.ru portal services (initially – Blogi@Mail.ru, Video@Mail.ru, Photo@Mail.Ru and Otveti@Mail.ru).
 Service’s release from beta was announced by CEO of Mail.ru Dmitry Grishin via personal messages to the users of the social networking site.
 After the release My World introduced search of classmates, course mates, colleagues and soul mates by filling relevant fields in a user profile.

 In 2007, the social networking site introduced mobile version, in 2008 instant messaging and music playback was presented.

 In 2010 My World released microblogs and in 2011 the social networking site added a "like" button and commenting functionality for other user’s news.

 My World's design was cardinally revised in 2012.

 In 2015 My World changed its positioning: instead of mates search portal, the social networking service acquired a new image as a service that provides communication for people with similar interests.
 The social networking site revised three main content columns: music, video and games.
 In 2015 the site re-launched its music service.